 Picking the right preschool can feel like a huge decision, but it’s really about finding a place where your child will feel happy, safe, and excited to learn.
 By focusing on a few key areas, you can confidently find a program that fits your child’s personality and your family’s needs.

-Matching the Curriculum to Your Child’s Needs
+Does the Curriculum Match Your Child’s Learning Style?

 As you look at preschools, think about the learning approach and what kind of environment will help your child thrive.
 Some children do best with a structured, academic day, while others flourish in a play-based setting that lets them lead the way.
 Consider your child’s unique personality.
 Are they full of energy and curiosity, or more observant and quiet?
 The goal is to find a curriculum that meets them where they are.
 At Cresthill Academy, our EsteamED® curriculum blends different philosophies to create a well-rounded experience that nurtures every child’s natural desire to learn.
 Cresthill Academy is proud to graduates students six months to a full academic year ahead of peers, setting a strong academic foundation for a confident transition into kindergarten.